-(also known as runner, or balance bikes, strider bikes come without pedals or cranks.
-Some strider bikes have a short rubber strap that connects the fork to the frame and keeps the handlebars facing forward.
+Also known as runner or strider bikes, balance bikes come without pedals or cranks.
+Some balance bikes have a short rubber strap that connects the fork to the frame and keeps the handlebars facing forward.
 This is really useful as it means that steering is also taken out of the equation until your little cyclist is ready and the strap can be removed.

 The benefit is that balance bikes enable your young rider to learn to scoot along using their feet while getting to grips with the basics of balancing, free from other complications.
-Take a look at the HOY Napier for a good example of a strider bike.
+Take a look at the Pinnacle Tineo for a good example of a balance bike.

 Kids Bikes Aged 2-11

-Unlike adult bikes, which are sized by frame, children's bike sizes are determined by wheel size diameter.
+Children's bike sizes are referenced by wheel size diameter.
 We can estimate a suggested wheel size for a child based on age, but it's best to have them test ride a bike as obviously height will vary.
 In general, the main difference you find in a larger wheel size is in the longer distance between the saddle and the handlebar, coupled with a longer wheelbase.
-If the bike is too long, when the child turns the handlebar, you will see they are force to stretch too far, reducing control.
+If the bike is too long, when the child turns the handlebar, you will see they are forced to stretch too far, reducing control.

 Kids Bikes Aged 12-15

 The best bet for most pre-teens is to go for a good quality bike with 24inch wheels.
 They should also be ready to ride with a decent range of gears.
-A bike like the HOY Bonaly with a single front chainring and a wide-ranging cassette at the rear is a good option because it has basic gears without being confusing.
+A bike with a single front chainring and a wide-ranging cassette at the rear is a good option because it has basic gears without being confusing.

 Riders aged 12 or 13 are usually big enough to ride a small-framed adult mountain bike with full size wheels, or a road bike with 650c wheels